Free Shipping Assembled + Apply for Finance

 Feed System Compound Feed (Top & Bottom Walking Foot)

-Max Sewing Speed 3,500 SPM
+Max Sewing Speed 4,500 SPM

-Stitch Length 0–10 mm
+Stitch Length 0–8 mm

-Presser Foot Lift 16 Levels, Stepper-Motor Controlled
+Presser Foot Lift 7–15 mm, Stepper-Motor Controlled

-Alternating Foot Lift 1.3–5.5 mm
+Alternating Foot Lift 1.3–5.5 mm (Flexible Alternation Technology)

 Knee Lifter Digital, Stepper-Motor Controlled